 Must children attend kindergarten?

-Each elementary or unified school district must offer kindergarten classes for all children eligible to attend; childrean are not required to enroll in kindergarten.
-Once enrolled, childen in kindergarten must attend on the same basis as children ages six through eighteen.
+Each elementary or unified school district must offer kindergarten classes for all children eligible to attend; childran are not required to enroll in kindergarten.
+Once enrolled, children in kindergarten must attend on the same basis as children ages six through eighteen.

 How long is the kindergarten school day?

 By state statute, the maximum school day in kindergarten is four hours (EC 46110).
 An exception to this statute allows schools that have adopted an early primary program (extended-day kindergarten) to exceed four hours (EC 8973).

 Is there a parental permission form to continue a student in kindergarten?